db-developer/jsbatchrun/docs/jsbr.project.md

                   ]
   };
 }
-// this will provide the environment properties 'foo', 'other' and 'projectdirs' to all of your jobs.
-// feel free to extend and adjust them to your needs...
 ```
 in case you intend to use different configuration files for your jobs, you can use the
 <code>--config configfilename.js</code> option